 HOW TO SUBMIT YOUR APPLICATION PACKAGE

-- Email your resume, statement of interest, letter of commitment from host organization, host organization chart, and budget as separate attachments in ONE email to WDI-Internships@umich.edu.
+- Email your resume, statement of interest, letter of commitment from host organization, host organization chart as separate attachments to email@example.com.

 - In the subject field of your email, enter “Your Last Name – Host Organization – 2020 Student-Initiated Internships.”
 Example: “Smith – Gates Foundation – 2020 Student-Initiated Internships.”